FloWsnr/CUDA-maskedConvolutions/README.md

 Alternatively, the kernels can be compiled and then used as [raw modules](https://docs.cupy.dev/en/stable/user_guide/kernel.html#raw-modules) in cupy.

 ## Notes:
+- It might be worth to try General Matrix Multiplication (GEMM) with masking for even more acceleration.
+Hower, I did not find any masked GEMM implementation in cuBlas.
-- Thrust lib is awesome to use std-like features (vector, unique_ptr etc)
+- Thrust lib is awesome to use std-like features (vector, unique_ptr etc).
+However, it complicates the usage with Cupy, hence I did not use it here.